Navigating the challenges of everyday life can be hard for both parents and kids.

 (SHE/HER)

-Maddie is a registered marriage and family therapist associate who received her Master of Science in Couples and Family Therapy from the University of Oregon.
+Maddie is a registered marriage and family therapist who received her Master of Science in Couples and Family Therapy from the University of Oregon.
 She utilizes warm, nonjudgmental, and strengths-based approaches, with clinical training and experience in Trauma-Focused Cognitive Behavioral Therapy, Emotion-Focused Therapy, Structural Family Therapy, child abuse, and crisis interventions.
 Maddie adores working with children and feels fortunate to have the opportunity to walk alongside families in a collaborative approach to healing and supporting their overall mental health.

 Renee specialized licensed providers